-ECOPOLIS is an annual event in Brussels.
+ECOPOLIS is an annual event in Brussels hosted with Oikos.
 This years’ topic Digital Together refers to the radical way digital technology is changing relationships and how it affects people.

 The main theme of Ecopolis 2017 is the impact of the digital era on relationships between people, between people and organisations as well as between people and politics.
 In spite of the insecurity of the modern world, the rapid speed of advancing technologies will not slow down or go away.
 On the contrary, our reliance on these technologies will only increase in our daily lives.
 Therefore, it will be crucial to empower people to work together, share ideas, and connect with politicians in new ways.